Willyb15/Data-Science-Python/week3/day5-intro_to_functions/matt_drury/script.md

   - The password must contain a digit (zero through nine)
   - The password must contain one of the symbols `^!#$?-`

-Let's build a valid password filterer, which will take a list of canidate passwords, and return a list with only the valid ones:
+Let's build a valid password filterer, which will take a list of candidate passwords, and return a list with only the valid ones:

 ```python
 $ possible_passwords = ['moshi', 'm0shi', 'mosh!', 'm0sh!',